 Artificial Intelligence

-The above regulation distinguishes between different risk profiles.
+The above-mentioned regulation makes a distinction between different risk profiles.
 As AI poses higher risks to citizens, the obligations for AI innovators increase.
-These innovators, such as those who develop, or want to apply, AI, must comply with the standards set out in the regulation.
-In addition, the European Commission is preparing two directives that will apply in conjunction with the AI regulation.
+These innovators, such as those who develop or want to apply AI, must comply with the standards set out in the regulation.
+In addition, the Product Liability Directive has been revised and updated.
+The European Commission and the European AI Office will also publish guidelines on the AI Act in the near future.

-2) Product Liability Directive.
-This is being revised in view of the emergence of AI systems.
-Software and AI will be covered by this legal directive.
-Manufacturers will be required to continue providing AI systems with security updates.
-And this again includes obligations as regards evidence, for AI producers, lowering the threshold of evidence for victims of faulty AI systems.
-In addition, the system of liability exclusions will be reviewed.
+The Product Liability Directive has been revised in light of the emergence of AI technologies and entered into force in December 2024.
+Software and AI are now covered by this regulation.
+Developers are required to continue to provide AI systems with security updates.
+Here too, evidence requirements for AI manufacturers have been included and the burden of proof for victims of defective AI systems has been lowered.
+In addition, the system of liability exclusions has been revised.

 Of course, there is also the General Data Protection Regulation (GDPR), which already applies to most AI applications.
-In addition to the general obligations, more specific regulations dealing with automated decision-making and profiling may be included.
+In addition to the general obligations, there are more specific rules concerning automated decision-making and profiling.

 What we do

-The specialists at Kienhuis Legal help your organisation become AI-compliant.
-But we also support clients if damages have arisen due to faulty AI software or harmful AI output.
-Naturally, we can assist in AI contracting.
-Now that we know what the new rules will look like, it is wise to consider how they will affect your organisation and to develop AI policies that are compliant with them.
+The specialists at Kienhuis Legal help your organization become AI-compliant.
+But we also assist clients if damage has been caused by faulty AI software or harmful AI output.
+Of course, we can assist with AI contracting.
+Now that we know what the new rules will look like and the AI Act has already partially entered into force, it is wise to consider the effect of those rules on your organization and develop an AI policy that complies with them.

 Direct contact